Welcome to the A to Z of Bonsai.

 Most susceptable are : varieties of pear and apple trees (including crab apple), MOUNTAIN ASH, hawthorn and cotoneaster.

-Treatment involves sparaying shortly after bud break, with systemic FUNGICIDE.
+TreatMEnt involves sparaying shortly after BUD>BUD BREAK, with systemic FUNGICIDE.
 RePEAT the spray at one to two month intervals, more frequently in high disease situations.

 Prune out infected branches 12 to 16 inches beyond the last visible signs of the disease on the branch.
 It is critical that the PRUNING tools be sanitized after each branch is pruned, so as to prevent spreading the disease form branch to branch.